Rust for Java developers, part 2

 since we put all this within the same file, visibility doesn’t matter.
 Which, as a

-matter of fact, is implicit in our examples, as the struct
+matter of fact, is implicit in our examples, as the struct isn’t explicitly

-.
+declared as pub.
+Neither is the field person.
 Which means that at any point

-function, we could instantiate such as Greeter
+in our main function, we could instantiate such as Greeter with the

 following syntax: